 It’s not you

-And so of course, until you start to heal that in yourself you’re gonna find yourself drawn to those relationships because you haven’t recognized they’re abusive, maybe, when you start them.
+And so of course, until you start to heal that in yourself you’re gonna find yourself drawn to that kind of relationship because you didn’t recognize that it was abusive when you started it.

 Familiar territory